tsvetkovatatiana/todo_app_python_and_SQLAlchemy/README.md

 # HOLDON To-Do List

 ## About
-The project called HOLDON because it was made during exam time, which was hard to hold on and remember every task to be completed.
-High five to all CS students! ✋
+The project is called HOLDON because it was created during exam time, a period when it was difficult to keep track of all the tasks that needed to be completed.
+A big high five to all the CS students! 🖐🏻

 <img src="images/Screenshot.png" alt="Welcome_page" width="400">
 <img src="images/Screenshot_2.png" alt="How_todo_looks" width="400">